You want smart political talk without the meltdowns?

 Very busy.

-He could have just turned around and said, Wait a minute, you're the ones who said I was wiretapped.
+He could have just turned around and said, wait a minute, you're the ones who said I was wiretapped.

-Well, actually, he he has said that, but but they, of course, they're not gonna look if it ends up on page A1, Trump wiretapped on January 20th.
+Look, if it ends up on page A1, Trump wiretapped on January 20th.

 Yeah, exactly.